sigmorphon/2022InflectionST/README.md

 **Stage 1: Development Phase**
-* **March 15, 2022**: Training and development splits for development languages released; we invite participants to report errors.
+* **March, 2022**: Training and development splits for development languages released; we invite participants to report errors.
 * **March 29, 2022**: Neural and non-neural baselines for development languages released.

 **Stage 2: Generalization Phase**